 Part-time employees

-On average, part-time workers are paid 9.6% less than full-time workers on a full-time equivalent basis (as at 30 June 2024), although this gap has been decreasing steadily over time and is now half of what it was ten years ago (19.6% in 2014).
+On average, part-time workers are paid 9.7% less than full-time workers on a full-time equivalent basis (as at 30 June 2025).
+This gap has been decreasing steadily over the last 20 years and is now less than half of what it was at its peak in 2004, at 25.7%.

 The use of part-time employment as a flexible working option can be better understood by analysing the demographic profile of people who work part-time, as well as other factors (for example, their occupation and the type of employment agreement).
 These factors are explored in the visualisation below.

 A higher proportion of fixed-term employment agreements are for part-time work compared to permanent employment agreements.
-The decrease in the proportion of Public Service roles that are fixed-term over the past few years is likely contributing to the fall in the proportion part-time.
+As covered below, there has been a decrease in the proportion of Public Service roles that are fixed-term over the past few years and this is likely contributing to the fall in the proportion of part-time workers.

 Employment type: permanent and fixed-term

 Fixed term employees are employed on a full-time or part-time basis for a specified period, project or event.
-The visualisation shows the number of Public Service employees on fixed term employment agreements for the years 2019–2024.
+The visualisation shows the number of Public Service employees on fixed term employment agreements for the years 2020 to 2025.

-At 30 June 2024, 95.1% of Public Service employees were on permanent employment contracts with the remaining 4.9% of employees on fixed term contracts.
-This is down from 6.4% last year and is the lowest proportion of employees on fixed term contracts since current records began in 2000.
-Contributing to this decline is the winding down of temporary roles involved in Stats NZ’s 2023 Census.
-It is also likely that agencies have made proportionately higher fiscal savings by the non-renewal of fixed term roles at the conclusion of fixed term work than permanent roles.
+At 30 June 2025, 95.4% of Public Service employees were on permanent employment contracts with the remaining 4.6% of employees on fixed term contracts.
+This is down from 4.9% last year and is the lowest proportion of employees on fixed term contracts since current records began in 2000.
+It is likely that agencies have made proportionately higher fiscal savings by the non-renewal of fixed term roles at the conclusion of fixed term work than permanent roles.

 Secondments

-There were 223 Public Service employees on secondment to another Public Service agency as at 30 June 2024.
+There were 171 Public Service employees on secondment to another Public Service agency as at 30 June 2025.
 This is down from the levels seen in 2021 and 2022 when secondments increased to support agencies to deliver the COVID-19 response.
 Secondments had generally trended upwards since the Workforce Data collection started in 2000, both in terms of numbers of secondments and as a proportion of the workforce.
-However, secondments as a proportion of the workforce were at their lowest level (0.32%) since 2011.
+However, secondments as a proportion of the workforce are now at their lowest level (0.3%) since 2010.
 Note - secondments within departments are not included in these figures.

 Working from home